 THIS COURSE IS EXPECTED TO BEGIN RUNNING SPRING OF 2019.

 TO HEAR ABOUT PRE-REGISTRATION OPPORTUNITIES WHEN THEY ARE ANNOUNCED,

 JOIN OUR EMAIL LIST.

 Many people who discover a fascination for fungi often come to point where the skills and technical side of the science only go far.
 For many, a strong desire builds to deepen one's relationship with fungi – to develop a more personal experience of these incredible organisms and all that they suggest.
-At a time when many of us feel uprooted from our ancestry and origins, fungi stand to remind us of the many ways to reconnect with our past, the Earth, and a clear hope and vision for the future.
-Recognizing and sensing this potential can be awe-inspiring, and often nearly overwhelming with the weight of its potential and potency.
+At a time when many of us feel uprooted from our ancestry and origins, fungi stand to remind us of the many ways to reconnect with the natural world and our innumerable connections to it.
+Recognizing and sensing this potential can be awe-inspiring, when fully grasped.
 And yet, one's personal relationship with fungi can often be challenging to describe, especially in a world that is so often fearful of fungi.

 — TOPICS COVERED —

 - The history of ethnomycology (human-fungal relations around the world) and mycophobia (the fear of fungi)

 - Researching the history of fungi in your ancestry